 \begin{enumerate} \item[A.] The Cauchy hypersurfaces~$\Sigma_t$ must be compact.

-\item[B.] For any Cauchy hypersurface~$\Sigma_t$, the Cauchy problem for the Klein-Gordon equation~(\ref{klein-gordon}) must be well-posed; that is, given the value of the field and of its first derivative with respect to~$t$ at~$\Sigma_t$ (under the presence of boundaries, these initial conditions being compatible with the boundary conditions at the intersection~$\partial \Sigma_t = \Sigma_t \cap \partial M$), there exists an unique solution to the Klein-Gordon equation in the whole spacetime satisfying these conditions (and eventually the boundary conditions).
+\item[B.] For any Cauchy hypersurface~$\Sigma_t$, the Cauchy problem for the Klein-Gordon equation~(\ref{klein-gordon}) must be well-posed; that is, given as initial conditions the value of the field and of its first derivative with respect to~$t$ at~$\Sigma_t$, there exists an unique solution to the Klein-Gordon equation in the whole spacetime satisfying these conditions.\footnote{Under the presence of boundaries, these initial conditions must be compatible with the boundary conditions at the intersection~$\partial \Sigma_t = \Sigma_t \cap \partial M$.}

 \item[C.] Using the temporal function as a coordinate, the metric should be written as